2 Big Business Advantages of Roofers Insurance

 With that in mind, here are two big advantages of Roofers Insurance and why it is important for a roofer to have general liability insurance coverage.

-You Won’t Lose Everything If You Are Sued
+You Won’t Lose Everything If Someone sues You

 Let’s assume you are working on a roofing project and one way or another you end up covering your client’s roof with a tarp for the night before completion the next day.
 Unfortunately, that night there is a heavy rainstorm leading to water leakage causing thousands of dollars in water damage and property replacement costs.